-Although Charles Darwin (1859) recognized that survival was central to the evolutionary process, many natural phenomena he observed seemed to baffling on the theory of "survival selection."
+Although Charles Darwin (1859) recognized that survival was central to the evolutionary process, many natural phenomena he observed seemed baffling on the theory of "survival selection".
 He noticed phenomena such as the brilliant plumage of peacocks, the flamboyant feathers of cardinals, and the enormous antlers of deer.
 How could these metabolically costly features possibly have evolved?
 Many seemed like open lures to predators, and hence detrimental to survival.
-Darwin also noticed that males and females of many species appeared to be different in size and shape.
-Male elephant seals, for example, weight roughly 4,000 pounds; female elephant seals weigh only 1,000 pounds.
+Darwin also noticed that males and females of many species are different in size and shape.
+Male elephant seals, for example, weigh roughly 4,000 pounds; female elephant seals weigh only 1,000 pounds.
 Among baboons, males are twice the size of females.
 Among humans, males are 12 percent taller than females, on average.
 Since both sexes have faced roughly the same survival problems, why would they differ in size and morphology?
 And what could account for variation on the degree of sexual dimorphism across species?

-Darwin's answer to these empirical puzzles was the theory of sexual selection (Darwin, 1858, 1871).
+Darwin's answer to these empirical puzzles was the theory of sexual selection (Darwin, 1859; 1871).
 The theory of sexual selection dealt with the evolution of characteristics due to mating, rather than survival, advantage.
 Darwin described two component processes through which sexual selection could take place.
 In the first, called intrasexual competition, members of one sex (often, but not always, the males) engaged in competitive battles with each other.
 Two stags locking horns in combat is an excellent example of intrasexual competition.
 The victors in these battles gain preferential sexual access to females.
 The losers fail to mate.
 The qualities that lead to success in same-sex contests, therefore, are passed down in greater numbers (assuming that these qualities are partly heritable).
-Whatever qualities are linked with losing either fail to get passed down.
-Evolution, that is change over time, occurs as a result of the differential reproduction of the winners and losers in same-sex contests.
+Whatever qualities are linked with losing fail to get passed down.
+Evolution--that is change over time--occurs as a result of the differential reproduction of the winners and losers in same-sex contests.

-It is important to note that intrasexual competition need not always direct physical combat.
+It is important to note that intrasexual competition need not always be direct physical combat.
 Males in some species compete for position in the status or dominance hierarchy through non-physical means, and position in the hierarchy can be linked with preferential access to mates (e.g., Betzig, 1986; Buss, 1994/2003).
-Males in other species scramble for access to territory, and access to territory can be linked to preferential access to mates.
-The key point is that whatever qualities lead to success in intrasexual competition are passed on in greater numbers, whether the competition is physical combat, maneuvering for position in the hierarchy, or scramble for access to certain resources.
+Males in other species scramble for access to territory, and access to territory often gives its owners preferential access to mates.
+Males in still other species compete for access to position in the status or dominance hierarchy, which can give those who rise preferential access to mates.
+The key point is that whatever heritable qualities lead to success in intrasexual competition-be they physical strength, ability to acquire territory, or skills as hierarchy negotiation--are passed on in greater numbers in succeeding generations.
 The result is evolution through sexual selection.